Health Insurance in Spain for Expats (2026 Guide): Cost, Coverage & Visa Requirements

 How Expats Access Healthcare in Spain

-Many expats continue using private healthcare even after obtaining public eligibility because of faster specialist access and shorter waiting times.
+Many continue using private healthcare even after qualifying for public services.

 Private health insurance in Spain for expats is generally more affordable than in many other European countries or the United States.